Shen-Language/shen-sources/doc/extensions/programmable-pattern-matching.md

 ### Notes:

+- Datatype rules for typed functions describe custom patterns in their surface form.
+The compiler's internal custom-pattern marker is not part of the type language.
 - It is not mandatory to bind all the variables in the pattern, some of the inputs may be used by the pattern handler to decide how such pattern should be compiled.
 - It is not mandatory to register a test expression, but in such cases matching of values with such patterns will always succeed.
 Such kind of patterns are only safe to use in typed functions.
 - The order of calling the `AddTest` and `Bind` functions doesn't matter.